 Leavell Memorial Prize—Music • Awarded annually to a senior who has done outstanding work in music, and whose work manifests the ideals of the World Music Program in the Department of Music.

-Lebergott-Lovell Prize • In honor of Emeritus Professors of Economics Stanley Lebergott and Michael Lovell.
+Lebergott-Lovell Prize • In honor of Professors Emeritus of Economics Stanley Lebergott and Michael Lovell.
 To be awarded to the best paper written in the current academic year that uses econometric techniques to analyze an economic problem.
 Established in 2011 by Bruce Greenwald; first awarded in 2012.

 Leonard Prize • Given in 1917 in memory of William Day Leonard, Class of 1878, by his friends.
-Awarded annually to the Member of the WSA who has given honor to his or her post on the WSA or one of its committees through his or her leadership, and has selflessly served the greater interest of the Wesleyan student body.
+Awarded annually to the member of the WSA who has given honor to his or her post on the WSA or one of its committees through his or her leadership, and has selflessly served the greater interest of the Wesleyan student body.

 Limbach Prize • Established in 1966 by Russell T. Limbach, professor of art, in memory of his wife, Edna Limbach.
 Awarded annually to the student who has contributed the most imaginative, generous, thoughtful, and understanding social service to the people of the city of Middletown and/or the Wesleyan community.